Thirteen Unsafe Buildings: A Community-Led Look at Nigeria's Public School Infrastructure Gap

 - Toyin Olanrewaju

-In February 2026, GAMSU opened a formal, structured nomination process for the Ideal School Campaign: a public call for communities across four focus states to identify public schools in urgent need of infrastructure improvement.
-The states were Cross River, Akwa Ibom, Kaduna, and Nassarawa.
-The nomination window ran for 33 days.
+In February 2026, GAMSU launched a structured nomination process for the Ideal School Campaign.
+This was a public call for communities in four focus states to identify public schools in urgent need of infrastructure improvement.
+The states included Cross River, Akwa Ibom, Kaduna, and Nassarawa.
+The nomination window lasted for 33 days.

-What we were asking communities to do was, on its face, simple.
-Fill out a form.
-Describe the condition of a school.
-Tell us who was affected and what was most broken.
-We designed the process to be accessible, transparent, and free of the community-as-spectacle dynamic that often compromises public campaigns about poverty and need.
-There were no photographs of children required.
-The emphasis was on infrastructure, not individuals.
+What we asked communities to do seemed simple.
+They needed to fill out a form, describe the condition of a school, and tell us who was affected and what was broken.
+We designed the process to be accessible and transparent.
+We wanted to avoid the community-as-spectacle dynamic that often compromises public campaigns about poverty and need.
+No photographs of children were required.
+The focus was on infrastructure, not individuals.

-By March 16, 2026, 14 schools had been formally nominated through the official online form.
+By March 16, 2026, we received 14 formal nominations through the online form.
 All four target states were represented.
-Kaduna submitted seven nominations.
-Nassarawa submitted four.
-Akwa Ibom submitted two.
-Cross River submitted one.
+Kaduna submitted seven nominations, Nassarawa submitted four, Akwa Ibom submitted two, and Cross River submitted one.

 The reasonable assumption is that schools which were not nominated face conditions that are no better, and may be considerably worse.

-What this describes is not the extreme edge of school deprivation.
-These are mid-sized schools in communities that were sufficiently organised and motivated to engage with a formal nomination process.
-The reasonable assumption is that the schools which were not nominated, schools in communities with less organisational capacity, fewer educated nominators, or less awareness of the campaign, face conditions that are no better, and may be considerably worse.
+This situation is not the extreme edge of school deprivation.
+These are mid-sized schools in communities that were organized and motivated to engage with a formal nomination process.
+The schools that were not nominated likely face conditions that are just as bad, if not worse.

-Nigeria's own Federal Education Roadmap 2024 to 2027 acknowledges that 18% of primary school classrooms are in poor condition, rising to 40% at the senior secondary level.
-UBEC data indicate that more than half of the country's public schools lack adequate classrooms and basic amenities.
+Nigeria's Federal Education Roadmap 2024 to 2027 acknowledges that 18% of primary school classrooms are in poor condition, rising to 40% at the senior secondary level.
+UBEC data indicates that more than half of the country's public schools lack adequate classrooms and basic amenities.

-UNICEF and WHO joint monitoring data from 2023 places the number of Nigerian schoolchildren without any sanitation service at school at 32 million, with 47 million lacking hygiene services.
+UNICEF and WHO joint monitoring data from 2023 states that 32 million Nigerian schoolchildren lack any sanitation service at school, while 47 million lack hygiene services.
 These figures are not contested.
-They appear in government documents and in the reports of agencies working in formal partnership with the Nigerian state.
+They appear in government documents and reports from agencies working with the Nigerian state.

 The 14 nominations we received did not produce these statistics.
 They are consistent with them.
 That is the point.

-When a small sample of schools nominated through a community-led campaign reflects the same pattern documented in federal planning documents and international monitoring data, what you have is not an anomaly.
-You have a confirmation.
+When a small sample of schools nominated through a community-led campaign reflects the same pattern documented in federal planning documents and international monitoring data, it is not an anomaly.
+It is confirmation.

-The problem is not isolated or localised.
-It is structural and widespread, and it has been so for long enough that it now appears in government roadmaps as a baseline condition rather than a crisis.
+The problem is not isolated or localized.
+It is structural and widespread.
+It has persisted long enough that it now appears in government roadmaps as a baseline condition rather than a crisis.

-Nigeria allocates approximately 5 to 6 per cent of its federal budget to education, a figure that falls below the UNESCO-recommended threshold of 15 to 20 per cent and below the African Union benchmark of 10 per cent.
-It also falls below what several comparable economies in sub-Saharan Africa have committed.
+Nigeria allocates approximately 5 to 6 percent of its federal budget to education.
+This figure falls below the UNESCO-recommended threshold of 15 to 20 percent and below the African Union benchmark of 10 percent.
+It also lags behind several comparable economies in sub-Saharan Africa.

-The gap between what is allocated and what reaches school infrastructure specifically is wider still, because capital expenditure in education competes with recurrent costs — primarily teacher salaries — which consistently absorb the majority of what is available.
+The gap between what is allocated and what reaches school infrastructure is even wider.
+Capital expenditure in education competes with recurrent costs, primarily teacher salaries, which absorb the majority of available funds.
+This context leads to the deterioration of school buildings.

 It is not a mystery.
-It is a predictable outcome of chronic underfunding, weak maintenance systems, and the absence of binding infrastructure standards that school operators are held accountable for.
+It is a predictable outcome of chronic underfunding, weak maintenance systems, and the absence of binding infrastructure standards that school operators must adhere to.

-When buildings fall into disrepair and are not repaired, they communicate something to the children inside them.
-Not metaphorically.
-Concretely.
+When buildings fall into disrepair and are not repaired, they send a message to the children inside.
+Not metaphorically, but concretely.
 Children read their environments.
-A school that has not been maintained is a school that has not been prioritised, and children in that school know it.
+A school that has not been maintained is a school that has not been prioritized, and children in that school know it.

 Asking a teacher to motivate a student in a structurally unsafe building with no electricity and no clean water is not a pedagogical challenge.
 It is an infrastructure problem being miscast as a human one.

-Nigeria has a significant number of highly capable teachers working in exactly these conditions.
-That they continue to show up is not a reason to be satisfied.
-It is a reason to be honest about what we are asking of them.
+Nigeria has many capable teachers working in these conditions.
+Their continued presence is not a reason for satisfaction.
+It is a call to recognize what we are asking of them.

-Fourteen submissions.
-Fourteen communities confirmed, without exception, their willingness to support and maintain improvements if their school was selected.
+Fourteen submissions confirmed that every community was willing to support and maintain improvements if their school was selected.
+This unanimity is worth noting.

-Community ownership is often treated in development discourse as a checkbox: something that needs to be established before an intervention can be justified.
-In practice, it is harder to generate than that framing suggests.
-People who have watched public institutions fail them repeatedly and over the years do not automatically trust new processes.
+Community ownership is often treated as a checkbox in development discourse.
+However, it is harder to generate than that framing suggests.
+People who have watched public institutions fail them repeatedly do not automatically trust new processes.
 Participation fatigue is real.
-Scepticism about whether anything will actually change is rational.
+Skepticism about whether anything will change is rational.

 The communities are not passive.
 The question is whether the frameworks they are offered are worth engaging with.

-What the nominations suggested was that the appetite for engagement is present, even where trust in institutions has been tested.
+The nominations indicated that the appetite for engagement exists, even where trust in institutions has been tested.
 Submissions came from NGO representatives, teachers, community leaders, alumni, and parents.
-Several included independent social media advocacy and supporting documentation.
+Many included independent social media advocacy and supporting documentation.

-In at least one documented case, a nomination triggered community-led rehabilitation work at the school before GAMSU's assessment had concluded.
-That is not a programmatic outcome.
-It is what happens when a credible structure gives communities a reason to act on the investment they were already prepared to make.
+In at least one case, a nomination triggered community-led rehabilitation work at the school before GAMSU's assessment was complete.
+This is not merely a programmatic outcome.
+It shows what happens when a credible structure gives communities a reason to act on the investment they were already prepared to make.

-This is a meaningful data point, and it complicates the narrative that infrastructure improvement in Nigerian public schools requires external will to be imported into passive communities.
+This is a meaningful data point.
+It complicates the narrative that infrastructure improvement in Nigerian public schools requires external will to be imported into passive communities.
 The communities are not passive.
 The question is whether the frameworks they are offered are worth engaging with.

-Kaduna accounted for half the nominations.
-Nassarawa accounted for roughly a third.
-Cross River and Akwa Ibom together submitted three of the 14.
+Kaduna accounted for half the nominations, while Nassarawa accounted for roughly a third.
+Cross River and Akwa Ibom together submitted three of the 14 nominations.

-This imbalance should not be read as evidence that schools in the underrepresented states are better off.
+This imbalance should not be interpreted as evidence that schools in the underrepresented states are better off.
 The state of public school infrastructure in Cross River and Akwa Ibom does not support that interpretation.
-What it reflects, more plausibly, is a combination of campaign reach and network density.
-Nominations spread through personal connections, WhatsApp groups, teacher networks, and community organisations.
+Instead, it reflects a combination of campaign reach and network density.
+Nominations spread through personal connections, WhatsApp groups, teacher networks, and community organizations.
 Where GAMSU's networks were stronger or more active, nominations were more numerous.
 Where they were thinner, participation lagged.

-This is a legitimate critique of the campaign's first iteration, and we are prepared to name it as one.
-A nomination-based model for identifying need is only as good as the communities it reaches.
-If the communities with the greatest need are also the communities least connected to the networks through which the campaign travelled, then the model has a built-in bias toward areas that are already better networked.
+This is a legitimate critique of the campaign's first iteration.
+A nomination-based model for identifying need is only as effective as the communities it reaches.
+If the communities with the greatest need are also the least connected to the networks through which the campaign traveled, the model has a built-in bias toward areas that are already better networked.

-Correcting for this in future iterations will require more deliberate outreach — specifically to teacher associations, parent-teacher bodies, and community development groups in the underrepresented states.
+Correcting this in future iterations will require more deliberate outreach—specifically to teacher associations, parent-teacher bodies, and community development groups in the underrepresented states.

 This is not a solution to the problem described in this piece.
 It would be dishonest to position it as one.
 One school, however well-executed, does not close a gap measured in the tens of thousands.
 What it can do is provide evidence.